johanntagle/bash_tutorial/README.md

 ```

 Of course, you can look at the text first using `less` or `nano`.
 The
-**11th character** of the solution is the single character in which the
+**13th character** of the solution is the single mistyped character in which the
 two files differ.

 ### 4.2.
 Sorting a text file